Communication Complexity of Distributed Unitary Synthesis: Introduction

 This paper addresses the second motivation of communication complexity research.
 We model DQC using distributed quantum circuits—collections of quantum circuits that support nonlocal two-qubit gates, which act on data qubits belonging to different processors.
 In practice, such nonlocal gates can be implemented either directly~\cite{song2024realization} or indirectly via quantum teleportation~\cite{long2022interfacing,liu2024nonlocal,main2025distributed} or cat-entangler/disentangler constructions~\cite{yimsiriwattana2004distributed}.
 Since these realization methods differ only by a constant factor in communication cost, the distinction is immaterial to the asymptotic analysis.
 Because quantum computation can fundamentally be modeled as the application of a unitary transformation to a quantum system, we study how to implement a given unitary operation in a distributed setting while minimizing the associated communication complexity.
-Specifically, we consider an \(n\)-qubit unitary \(U\) realized across \(k\) processors, each equipped with \(n/k\) data qubits\footnote{We set the number of data qubits per processor to \(n/k\) because, given \(n\) and \(k\), we focus on the scenario where each processor holds the smallest possible number of qubits (i.e., minimal memory space).} and \(m\) ancilla qubits ($m \leq n$).
-The communication complexity of \(U\) is defined as the minimum number of nonlocal two-qubit gates\footnote{While communication complexity is often measured by the number of exchanged qubits, the number of nonlocal two-qubit gates provides a more natural measure in the circuit model.
-Both metrics are equivalent up to a constant factor.} required for the \(k\) processors to implement \(U\), up to permutations of data qubit positions (see \Cref{sec:formaldefs} for formal definitions).
+Specifically, we consider an \(n\)-qubit unitary \(U\) realized across \(k\) processors, each equipped with \(n/k\) data qubits and \(m\) ancilla qubits ($m \leq n$).
+We define the \emph{distributed communication complexity} (DCC) \footnote{ As our model allows choosing the partition of data qubits, we name the cost measure as \emph{distributed} communication complexity to distinguish it from the conventional communication complexity where the input partition is given as part of the problem definition. } of \(U\) as the minimum number of nonlocal two-qubit gates\footnote{While communication complexity is often measured by the number of exchanged qubits, the number of nonlocal two-qubit gates provides a more natural measure in the circuit model.
+Both metrics are equivalent up to a constant factor.} required for the \(k\) processors to implement \(U\), where optimization is performed over all permutations of data qubit positions.
+This formulation differs critically from conventional communication complexity, in which the input partition between parties is fixed a priori and cannot be adjusted.
+In our model, we do not restrict qubits to fixed processing units; instead, we aim to minimize genuine communication overhead by allowing arbitrary balanced partitions.
+By contrast, canonical problems in standard communication complexity would become degenerate if arbitrary partitions were permitted.
+For example, the classic disjointness problem becomes trivial if Alice and Bob may freely rearrange the input bits between them, rather than following a predetermined split.
+Our definition thus captures the intrinsic communication cost of distributed unitary implementation, independent of artificial constraints on qubit placement (see \Cref{sec:formaldefs} for formal definitions).